YoobeeWebTutors/javascript-manual/02-statements.md

 layout: page
 ---

 JavaScript programs are written line by line.
-Each line, or *statement* is a command to the computer to do one thing.
+Each line (or *statement*) is a command to the browser to do one thing.

 A statement like: